29 Known Limitations

 Marks

 • Aesthetic-gate versus mark-consumer asymmetry.
 Several aesthetics are accepted at the universal pose-mapping gate but consumed only by one or two mark extractors.
-Setting them on other marks has no effect and raises no error.
+Setting them on other marks does not vary the picture.

-:alpha (column ref) lay-point every other lay-* (literal :alpha N works on most via :fixed-alpha)
+:alpha (column ref) lay-point warned, and no legend is drawn for it (a written :alpha N works on most via :fixed-alpha)

-numeric (continuous) :color lay-point, lay-interval-h every other lay-* (a numeric column on a categorical-color path produces banded palette colors instead of a gradient)
+numeric (continuous) :color lay-point, lay-interval-h every other lay-* ignores it (a numeric column on a categorical-color path produces banded palette colors instead of a gradient)

 tooltip / row-indices plumbing lay-point, lay-interval-h every other lay-*